 - Separate yolks and whites into 2 mixing bowls.

 - Melt the coconut oil in a medium saucepan over low heat.
 Add chocolate and whisk until it’s fully melted and the mixture is smooth and creamy.
 Let it cool for a few minutes.

 - Whisk egg yolks, vanilla, and chocolate until fully combined.

 - Using a stand mixer or an electric mixer, beat egg whites, and slowly add the sugar until stiff peaks form.

 - Fold half of the egg whites into the chocolate mixture, add the remainder, and gently fold in.

-- Pour batter into the cake pan and bake for 25 minutes.
+- Pour batter into a greased cake pan or a Springform pan and bake for 25 minutes.

 - Cool for 10 minutes.

 - Garnish with powdered sugar, cocoa powder and/or Matcha powder and berries (optional)